We Welcome You

 Since Salt Lake City is 500 miles from our home in Missoula we brought down the family camp trailer and camped out at Primary Children’s Hospital for 9 months.
 We were very fortunate to have it considering some families sleep on the floor and in the waiting rooms.
 It was nice to get out of the hospital and take a break.
 We called it Camp Cashy and it was our piece of Montana in Utah.

-Big Brother Colten is the Rock of our family and played a great roll in this battle.
+Big Brother Colten is the Rock of our family and played a great role in this battle.
 Colten can make anyone smile and loves flirting with nurses, so I guess you could say he was in his element at Primary Children’s.
 Kalli and I would switch each day and one of us would take Colten and go swimming or just hang out.
 Colten made us keep our spirits up and stay positive.